CiscoTestAutomation/pyats-image-builder/README.md

                          [--keep-context] [--dry-run] [--verbose]
                          file

-Create docker images for running pyATS jobs
+Create Docker images for running pyATS jobs

 positional arguments:
   file                  YAML file defining the image to be built.

 optional arguments:
-  -h, --help            show this help message and exit --tag TAG, -t TAG     Tag for docker image.
+  -h, --help            show this help message and exit --tag TAG, -t TAG     Tag for Docker image.
 Overrides any tag defined in the
                         yaml.
   --path PATH, -p PATH  Specify a path to use as the context while building.
   --no-cache, -c        Do not use the cache when building the image.